 Mr Assistant Speaker, we think this is the fairest approach overall, notwithstanding the amendments that are about to be moved.
 We do really think we are almost there.
 And of course, all of this is open to negotiation and to review as the Assembly continues its work, as committees begin to meet, and we understand what makes sense and what might not.
 There is a willingness and an openness from the Labor government to continue these conversations, perhaps after a year has passed, when we can see how it has all worked.
 But, for now, we think that we have done a pretty good job, in the circumstances, in what we are presenting through a mix of these amendments.

 MR COCKS (Murrumbidgee) (11.34): I move:

-After paragraph (19), in table 1 at item 2 (Economics, Industry and Recreation), column 4 (Membership), omit:
+After paragraph (19), in table 1 (Committees) at item 2 (Economics, Industry and Recreation) replace column 4 (Areas of Responsibility) with: